ReactiveX/RxSwift/README.md

 Using delegates and optional methods to report changes can be problematic because there can be usually only one delegate registered, so there is no way to register multiple observers.

 Also, delegates usually don't fire initial value upon invoking delegate setter, so you'll also need to read that initial value in some other way.
-That is kind of tedios.
+That is kind of tedious.

 RxCocoa not only provides wrappers for popular UIKit/Cocoa classes, but it also provides a generic mechanism called `DelegateProxy` that enables wrapping your own delegates and exposing them as observable sequences.